dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 BMC Discovery will "discover" the connections between elements i.e. if an Application Server connects to a DB Server.
 It uses this information to generate these visual representations.

-Once you have scanned your environment you can see these by selecting
+Once you have scanned your environment you can see these by going to the menu and selecting

 *Explore / Data / Candidate Software Instance List*